 With a longstanding commitment to science education, Amgen established the teacher awards program to promote and encourage science excellence in public and private schools.
-Since the program's inception in 1992, Amgen has awarded more than $2 million to educators who have made exceptional science-teaching contributions and who have significantly impacted the lives of their students.
+Since the program's inception in 1992, Amgen has awarded over $2.5 million to educators who have made exceptional science-teaching contributions and who have significantly impacted the lives of their students.

-Amgen is expanding its program this year, and will honor a total of 34 teachers in California, Colorado, Kentucky, Massachusetts, Puerto Rico, Rhode Island, Washington and Canada (Alberta, British Columbia, Ontario and Quebec).
-In addition, a new streamlined web-based application will be available this year.
+Amgen will honor a total of 34 teachers in states where Amgen has operating sites: California, Colorado, Kentucky, Massachusetts, Puerto Rico, Rhode Island, Washington as well as Canada (Alberta, British Columbia, Ontario and Quebec).

 The 34 selected winners within the United States, Puerto Rico and Canada will receive the following benefits: